Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 290 21:45 Understanding Node Module Exports: How to Pass Funcs & Data btwn Files
 		- [ ] 291 02:56 Tip from Angela - Use Accountability in your Favour
 		- [ ] 292 00:12 Feedback Time!
+22-01.
+What We'll Make A ToDoList.mp4
+22-03.
+Templates Why Do We Need Templates.mp4
+22-04.
+Creating Your First EJS Templates.mp4
+22-05.
+Running Code Inside the EJS Template.mp4
+22-06.
+Passing Data from Your Webpage to Your Server.mp4 22-07.
+The Concept of Scope in the Context of Javascript.mp4 22-08.
+Adding Pre-Made CSS Stylesheets to Your Website.mp4 22-09.
+Understanding Templating vs. Layouts.mp4
+22-10.
+Understanding Node Module Exports How to Pass Functions and Data between Files.mp4 22-11.
+Tip from Angela - Use Accountability in your Favour.mp4
 	- [ ] Section 23 Boss Level Challenge 3 - Blog Website | 46 lectures • 2hr 38min
 		- [ ] 293 06:18 A New Challenge Format and What We'll Make: A Blog | Preview
 		- [ ] 294 07:06 Setting Up the Blog Project